Rule 411 usually prohibits plaintiffs from even mentioning insurance at trial – why?

 If that’s not enough, consider that, in most personal injury trials, the insurance company is a true party in interest.
 Plaintiffs not only need to talk about the insurance company, but the insurance company should be a named defendant at trial.

-Imagine a kindly grandmother sitting at the defense table in a car accident trial with her defense attorneys arguing that she is not responsible for the accident or that she should not pay the “excessive” damages that the plaintiff claims to have suffered.
+Imagine a kindly grandmother sitting at the defense table in a car crash trial with her defense attorneys arguing that she is not responsible for the crash or that she should not pay the “excessive” damages that the plaintiff claims to have suffered.

 Who do the attorneys represent?
 They tell the jury that their client is the grandmother, and the ethics rules say that their client is the grandmother.
 But is it really?